 “It’s kind of like robbing Peter to pay Paul,” says Snider.
 “You’re delaying the inevitable and making it more expensive for yourself if you’re just looking for a quick shortcut.”

 Finding a personal loan to pay off your car

 Like anything else, it pays to shop around.
-Begin by comparing lenders online to see who’s offering the best rates and terms.
+Begin by comparing lenders online to see who’s offering you your best rates and terms.
 And be sure to check your credit score (you can do that for free with this handy tool) and credit report to make sure it’s accurate and contains no errors.
 You can view your credit report free of charge at AnnualCreditReport.com.

 Before pulling the trigger on a personal loan, think about which term makes the most sense for your financial situation.
 Would you rather have a shorter term that allows you to pay the loan off faster, even if it comes with a higher monthly payment?
 Or are you more comfortable stretching out the repayment term and paying more interest over the long haul if it provides lower payments?